EhrenbruderRoschtbraten/ragrug/README.md

 Note: first start will take a bit longer since all WAs have to be uploaded works much faster on h2
 [TODO] add feedback over progress here

+### Teardown

+To delete the whole setup including all persistent data in the volumes execute `sh teaardown.sh`.
+To only delete the containers execute `docker compose down`.

 ### Adding sample device